BUCKERS99/C7084-Big-data--Will-it-rain-tomorrow-/README.md

 ![](https://github.com/BUCKERS99/C7084-Big-data--Will-it-rain-tomorrow-/blob/main/Plots/KNN.PNG)

 ## CUDA logistic regression
-Figure 5 shows that using the GPU accelerated session recorded a time to completion of 1.8 seconds with a test accuracy of 78%.
+Table 3 shows that using the GPU accelerated session recorded a time to completion of 1.8 seconds with a test accuracy of 78%.
 While this was a lower accuracy than seen with the kNN model it was deemed unnecessary to further tune the model to produce a higher accuracy; this allowed for the focussing on a direct comparison with a GPU accelerated kNN model.
 ![]()

 ## CUDA KNN